shapehq/actions/README.md

 | ------------------------------------------------- | ----------------------------------------------- |
 | [`install-shipshape`](./install-shipshape/)       | Installs Shipshape and sets an activation code. |
 | [`upload-apk-shipshape`](./upload-apk-shipshape/) | Uploads an APK to Shipshape.                    |

-## Usage

-Click on any action name above to view detailed documentation, usage examples, and configuration options for that specific action.